 Articulation and phonology flashcards can only go so far, so when you switch things up with a no-prep speech therapy game, you are WINNING.
 Am I right, or am I right?

-The game is called Race to 100.
+It’s always great to have articulation games with free printables like this Race to 100 speech therapy game.
 You first use a die to see which person can get all one hundred squares covered.
-When the student rolls the dice, they get to color or check off the number of spaces on their articulation game mat.
+When the student rolls the dice, they get to color or check off the number of spaces on their articulation game mat using a dry erase marker.
+My favorite way to sneak in more trial practices is with a 20-sided die.

 Before they cross their squares, that’s the number of times they have to practice their speech word.
 You can use a twenty-sided die to ensure you get to 100 within the session.